 - Automatic Pressure release valve integrated into the radiator

-- APAF technology enables Captain Pro to adjust the pressure inside the water circulation system automatically, and thereby ensures stable operation and extended lifetime.
+- APAF technology enables Captain Pro to adjust the pressure inside the water circulation system automatically, thereby ensuring stable operation and extended lifetime.

-- ADD RGB on both optimized pump LEDs and CF fans, offering users almost unlimited lighting ambiances.
+- ADD RGB on both optimized pump LEDs and CF fans, offering users almost unlimited lighting ambiance.

-- Dual chamber design in an integrally formed water block provides higher circulation efficiency.
+- A dual chamber design in an integrally formed water block provides higher circulation efficiency.

 - Injection-type micro water passages allow the copper contact surface to be fully utilized for heat absorption.